-Securities we are offering: [] shares of common stock.
+Securities we are offering: 657,000 shares of common stock.

-Common stock to be

-outstanding after this offering:

-[] shares of common stock.
+Common stock to be outstanding after this offering: 10,590,106 shares of common stock.

+Use of proceeds:
-Use of proceeds: We intend to use the net proceeds from this offering to support the continued development of TNX-

-102 SL for the treatment of fibromyalgia, to initiate clinical trials of TNX-102 SL for the treatment of PTSD, to initiate clinical trials of TNX-201 for tension-type headache, and further develop our other pipeline programs, and for working capital and other general corporate purposes, and possibly acquisitions of other companies, products or technologies, though no such acquisitions are currently contemplated.
+We intend to use the net proceeds from this offering to support the continued development of TNX-102 SL for the treatment of FM, to commence clinical trials of TNX-102 SL for the management of PTSD, to commence clinical trials of TNX-201 for ETTH, and further develop our other pipeline programs, and for working capital and other general corporate purposes, and possibly acquisitions of other companies, products or technologies, though no such acquisitions are currently contemplated.
 See "Use of Proceeds" on page S-28.

-Risk Factors: See "Risk Factors" beginning on page S-6 of this prospectus supplement and other information included or incorporated by reference into this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before investing in our securities.
+See "Risk Factors" beginning on page S-6 of this prospectus supplement and other information Risk Factors:

+included or incorporated by reference into this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before investing in our securities.